Privacy Policy

 • support correspondence;

-• and, where strictly necessary, the minimum routing data required for the chosen channel.
+• where strictly necessary, the minimum routing data required for the chosen channel.

 Where a communications channel is enabled at your request, the minimum routing data necessary for that channel may be stored separately under enhanced access restrictions.